 In astrophysical contexts, the electromagnetic radiation from pulsars can directly accelerate single-particle to ultra-high energy \cite{RN81}.
-It has also been proposed that relativistic Alfvenic wave pulses emitted from the accretion disk around a black hole could drive wakefield acceleration \cite{RN23,RN50,RN24}.
+It has also been proposed that the relativistic Alfvenic wave pulse propagating in the jet around a black hole could drive wakefield acceleration \cite{RN23,RN50,RN24}.

-In this Letter, we theoretically demonstrate the remarkable acceleration capabilities of FRBs near their sources, suggesting their potential as cosmic-ray accelerators, even capable of producing UHECRs.
-In the ultra-relativistic regime, where the normalized field strength $a_0 = {eE_0}/{m_ec\omega} > 1000$, two distinct regimes of particle acceleration are identified as the FRB front is eroded in plasma to form a shock-like front, as shown schematically in Fig.$\,$\ref{fig:fig0}.
-In the wakefield regime, ion acceleration is dominated by the space charge field of the plasma.
-At higher field strengths or plasma densities, ions are directly accelerated by the Lorentz force of the FRBs in the so-called piston regime.
-These regimes exhibit different energy scalings for accelerated ions.
+In this work, we theoretically demonstrate the remarkable acceleration capabilities of FRBs near their sources, suggesting their potential as cosmic-ray accelerators, even capable of producing UHECRs.
+In the ultra-relativistic regime, where the normalized field strength $a_0 = {eE_0}/{m_ec\omega} > 1000$, two distinct regimes of particle acceleration are identified as an FRB pulse expands in plasma, as shown schematically in Fig.$\,$\ref{fig:fig0}. {Ions are accelerated directly by the Lorentz force of the pulse within certain distance $R_t$ (the piston regime).
+Beyond $R_t$, the acceleration enters the wakefield regime.} These regimes exhibit different energy scalings for accelerated ions.